 - SIGCSE-members is used by all SIGCSE members to post and discuss issues of concern to the SIGCSE community.
 Some types of professional announcements are also allowed on this list.
 Before posting, please read the Guidelines for Posting to the SIGCSE-members List below for important details.
 To post a message, send e-mail to SIGCSE-members at acm.org.
 This list is fully moderated and has moderate traffic (averages two or three per day).
 Browse or search the SIGCSE-members archive for previous postings.

 Most SIGCSE members typically subscribe to both lists.
 Those who only want to hear about the most important events and activities should subscribe to SIGCSE-announce.

 To Be Added or Removed

-To be added to or removed from the list, send e-mail to infodir at sigcse.org, which goes to both of the SIGCSE Information Co-Directors who moderate these lists:
+To be added to or removed from the list, send e-mail with your ACM member number to infodir at sigcse.org, which goes to both of the SIGCSE Information Co-Directors who moderate these lists:

 - Samuel Rebelsky, Professor of Computer Science - Grinnell College, Grinnell, IA 50112